Niantic, Inc.: Spoofing

-In-game COVID-19 pandemic bonus rollbacks
+COVID-19 pandemic

-In August 2021, Niantic faced criticism from the playerbase due to reverting safety measures implemented during the COVID-19 pandemic, in which gym and Pokéstop interaction distances were increased from 40 to 80 meters.
-New Zealand and the United States were the first to have their pandemic bonuses reverted on August 1.
-Despite increasing rates of the SARS-CoV-2 Delta variant in the U.S., Niantic kept the bonuses disabled.
+In August 2021, Niantic faced criticism from the Pokémon Go playerbase due to reverting safety measures implemented during the COVID-19 pandemic, in which gym and PokéStop interaction distances were increased from 40 to 80 meters.
+New Zealand and the United States were the first countries to have the pandemic bonuses revert on August 1.
+The Delta variant of COVID-19 in the U.S. became dominant in July 2021, along with outbreaks.
 Players began boycotting Pokémon Go in the first week of August 2021.
 Niantic responded to the community on August 26 by permanently changing the interaction distance to 80 meters.

+In April 2023, Niantic changed the game's remote raiding feature, which was introduced during the pandemic.
+The in-game prices for remote raid passes were increased, and the number of remote raids a player could do was limited to five a day.